-Carla Howell ran for US Senate on the Libertarian Party ticket in 2000 against Ted Kennedy, almost topping the republican candidate with 308,860 votes.
+Carla Howell ran for US Senate on the Libertarian Party ticket in 2000 against Ted Kennedy, almost topping the Republican candidate with 308,860 votes.
 She also ran for governor in 2002 against Mitt Romney and made the case for ending the state’s income tax in six televised debates.
-In 1998, she ran for State Auditor and received the endorsement of the Boston Herald.
-She served as Director for the Libertarian National Committee from 2011-2017.
+In 1998, she ran for state auditor and received the endorsement of the Boston Herald.
+She served as a director for the Libertarian National Committee from 2011-2017.

 Author Michael Cloud has been politically active since 1976 and has raised over $8 million for small government candidates, projects, and initiatives.